Uvariopsis korupensis

 Uvariopsis korupensis is a species of flowering plant in the family Annonaceae endemic to Cameroon.

 Description

 This shrub or small tree is of a height of 6 to 15 m, with a trunk of up to 14 cm in diameter.
 Young branches slightly velvet.
 Leaves coriaceous, glabrous, oblong-oblanceolate, 30–52 cm long, 9–14 cm broad.
 The inflorescence is fasciculate and the (cauliflorous) monoecious flowers are borne on a wooden collar at the base of the trunk (which sometimes extends up to 3.8 m from the base).
 Flowers orange and cream-coloured.
 Stigma glabrous, sessile.
 Fruit ellipsoid-cylindrical, 3–6 cm long, 1.8–3 cm thick.
 Seeds ellipsoid-oblong, 10–22 mm by 5–8 mm.

 Distribution

 Endemic to Cameroon, the species grows in the south-west region on Mounts Cameroon, Korup, Bakossi and Takamanda.
-The plant grows in lowland evergreen forest in hilly terrain at an altitude of between 50 and 1,000 metres on wet soils.
+The plant grows in lowland evergreen forest in hilly terrain from 50 to 1,000 metres elevation on wet soils.